sjbennett123/polarlarp/content/current_writeups/Conquerors Oath/roles/Transformed Mayor Durag.md

 Layout: role

-introduction: Friday night after refusing the terms of Welcome to OrcTown, as a final insult to Durag and his submissiveness to the Fist, Vel’Kaz ordered this  to be done cause he knew Mayor Durag was on borrowed time then, a group of Bloody Fist waited for him at his house and forced a Curse of Transformation: Alpha Pantherghast on Mayor Durags spirit and then Forget-It-Well his memory so he doesn’t remember the act but he knows what is on his spirit.
-When he woke up he had a note on his chest: “Tell no one about your spirit changing or your whole town DIES!!!!
+introduction: Friday night after refusing the terms of Welcome to OrcTown, as a final insult to Durag and his submissiveness to the Fist, Vel’Kaz ordered this  to be done cause he knew Mayor Durag was on borrowed time then, a group of Bloody Fist waited for him at his house and forced a Curse of Transformation Alpha Pantherghast on Mayor Durags spirit and then Forget-It-Well his memory so he doesn’t remember the act but he knows what is on his spirit.
+When he woke up he had a note on his chest “Tell no one about your spirit changing or your whole town DIES!!!!
 And the letter was signed ~V

 motivation: KILL ALL DWARVES!!!!!